Drill mode in a visual in Power BI

 Drill down one field at a time

-If you don't turn on drill down, selecting a visual element (such as a bar or bubble or leaf) will not drill down but will instead cross-filter the other charts on the report page.
+If you don't turn on the drill-down option, selecting a visual element (like a bar, bubble, or leaf) won't drill down.
+Instead, it will cross-filter the other charts on the report page.

 Select the leaf for TN.
-Your treemap now displays all the cities in Tennessee that have a store.
+Your treemap now shows all the cities and territories in Tennessee that have a store.

-At this point you can continue drilling down for Tennesee or you can drill down for a particular Tennesee city or you can expand instead (see Expand all fields at once, below).
 Let's continue to drill down one field at a time.
 Select Knoxville, TN.
-Your treemap now displays the postalcode for your store in Knoxville.
+Your treemap now shows the postal code for your store in Knoxville.

 Notice that the title changes as you drill down and back up again.